apache/spark/docs/faq.rst

 -------------------------------------------------------

-Check out the ``Trigger Rule`` section in the Concepts section of the documentation
+Check out the ``Trigger Rule`` section in the Concepts section of the documentation.

 Why are connection passwords still not encrypted in the metadata db after I installed airflow[crypto]?
 ------------------------------------------------------------------------------------------------------

-Check out the ``Connections`` section in the Configuration section of the documentation
+Check out the ``Securing Connections`` section in the How-to Guides section of the documentation.

 What's the deal with ``start_date``?
 ------------------------------------